By Mary Van Nattan Stephens

 If God wills us to be single for part or all of our adult lives it is so that we can care for the things of the Lord and serve Him without distraction.
 It is not meant to be a snare to us!
 It is for our profit.

 How often we seek satisfaction from the wrong sources.
 We may seek it through our good works, though we know that they do not save us or keep us saved.
 We may seek it through being virtuous women, through faithfully doing what we know or think to be our duty.
-And, there is some measure of satisfaction in these things.
+There is some measure of satisfaction in these things.
+But, they are not the true source of satisfaciton.

 Philippians 4:11 Not that I speak in respect of want: for I have learned, in whatsoever state I am, therewith to be content.
 12 I know both how to be abased, and I know how to abound: every where and in all things I am instructed both to be full and to be hungry, both to abound and to suffer need.